 - (2) Remove the cap screws and hex nuts that retain the lower block sheave covers.
-Remove covers. - (3) Remove retaining rings from lower block sheave pin. - (4) Slide out lower block sheaves and remove wire rope. - (5) Remove two (2) rope retention bolts and nuts from upper block yoke. - (6) Remove one retaining ring on upper block to allow removal of upper block sheave pin. - (7) Securely grasp the upper block sheave before carefully sliding the sheave pin out.
-Note that two spacers will also be released as the pin is removed. - (8) Remove wire rope from sheave. - (9) Remove cotter pin from dead end anchor pin.
-Securely grasp the swaged wire rope before removing the pin. - (10) Remove rope guide per Section V, Paragraph 5-5. - (11) Make certain all personnel are clear of hoist and operate hoist "DN" to completely unwind all wire rope from drum.
+Remove covers. - (3) Remove retaining rings from lower block sheave pin. - (4) Slide out lower block sheave(s) and remove wire rope. - (5) Remove two (2) rope retention bolts and nuts from the upper block yoke, as needed. - (6) Remove one retaining ring on upper block to allow removal of upper block sheave pin.

+- (7) Securely grasp the upper block sheave before carefully sliding the sheave pin out.
+Note that two spacers will Also be released as the pin is removed. - (8) Remove wire rope from sheave. - (9) Remove retaining ring(s) and washer from dead end anchor pin.
+Securely grasp the swaged wire rope before removing the anchor pin. - (10) Remove rope guide per Section V, Paragraph 5-5. - (11) Make certain all personnel are clear of hoist and operate hoist "DN" to completely unwind all wire rope from drum.
 Stop hoist so all (3) rope clamps are accessible.
 Remove rope clamps and wire rope from drum.